eldada/terraform-examples/6.artifactory-aws-install/README.md

 cp artifactory-license-template.yaml artifactory-license.yaml
 ```

 If you plan on skipping the license key(s) for now, you can leave the `artifactory-license.yaml` file empty.
+Terraform will create an empty one for you if you don't create it.

 ## Artifactory Sizing
 Artifactory has pre-defined sizing templates that you can use to deploy Artifactory.
 The supported sizing templates in this project are `small`, `medium`, `large`, `xlarge`, and `2xlarge`.